Table of Contents

 - Work History Focus on achievements rather than daily tasks, using figures and data to better display your impact.
 For instance: “Advised 100+ patients regarding proper usage of medications” gives employers more of an idea of your effectiveness than “Advised patients regarding use of medications.”

-- Education In addition to your highest academic credential in areas such as chemistry, biology, physics or mathematics, don’t forget to mention any related internships or training, such as certification through the Pharmacy Technician Certification Board (PTCB).
+- Education In addition to your highest academic credential in areas such as chemistry, biology, physics or mathematics, don’t forget to mention any related internships or training, such as certification through the pharmacy technician resume example Certification Board (PTCB).

 See Why My Perfect Resume is a 5-Star Resume Builder